junxit/us-congress-bills-116/bill.md

 ---
 legis-num: S. 1342
 congress: 116th CONGRESS
-session: 2nd Session
+session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1342

-> To require the Under Secretary for Oceans and Atmosphere to update periodically the environmental sensitivity index products of the National Oceanic and Atmospheric Administration for each coastal area of the Great Lakes, and for other purposes.
+That the bill from the Senate (S. 1342) entitled “An Act to require the Under Secretary for Oceans and Atmosphere to update periodically the environmental sensitivity index products of the National Oceanic and Atmospheric Administration for each coastal area of the Great Lakes, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title

-This Act may be cited as the “Great Lakes Environmental Sensitivity Index Act of 2019”.
+This Act may be cited as the “Great Lakes Environmental Sensitivity Index Act of 2020”.

 ## § 2.
 Update to environmental sensitivity index products of National Oceanic and Atmospheric Administration for Great Lakes